Published on OAC Program Counselling (https://oac-program-counselling.uoguelph.ca)

 Given the course match (both in content and subject areas taught at Guelph), there are three types of transfer credits:

-If you feel you have learned the content of a required course for your program, but do not have credit for it, Admissions may have determined that you did not have enough overlap to grant you the exact credit.
-You may discuss this concern with your Program Counsellor.
-If there is an agreement that you have covered enough of the required course, you may either be given a substitution or a request will be made by the Program Counsellor to change your transfer credits.
+If you feel you have learned the content of a required course for your program, but did not receive transfer credit for it, Admissions may have determined that the course you took elsewhere did not have enough overlap with the Guelph course to grant you the exact credit.
+You may discuss this concern with your Academic Advisor.
+If a transfer credit reassessment is initiated and it is determined that you have covered enough of the required course Learning Outcomes, you may either be granted a substitution or a request will be made by your Academic Advisor to change your transfer credits.

-Course outlines of your previous courses will be required to redo the assessment of the content of your course.
-You will also be required to outline (in writing) where you see the overlap in content occurring.
-If you are granted a substitution this does not mean you have been granted the credit and therefore you do not have the requirement for prerequisites.
-You would be required to talk to any instructor of a course requiring the course you have a substitution for to see if you are still able to take their course.
+Course outlines for your previous courses will be required to initiate a transfer credit reassessment.
+You will also be required to indicate (in writing) where you see the overlap in content occurring.
+If you are granted a substitution this does not mean you have been granted the specific credit and therefore you do not have the requirement for prerequisites.
+You would be required to talk to any instructor of a course requiring the course you have a substitution for to see if the prerequisite can be waived.

-You only need to complete this process for courses that are required for your program.
-This means core courses and restricted electives in your major (if applicable).
+You only need to complete this process for courses that are required for your program; core courses and restricted electives in your major (if applicable).
 Free electives can remain as generic credits.

 How are my transfer credits used in my new program?